pagkly/Zed/Investopedia3/James Tobin Definition.md

 James Tobin Definition
 ## Who Was James Tobin?

-James Tobin was a [Neo-Keynesian](https://www.investopedia.com/ask/answers/012615/what-difference-between-keynesian-and-neokeynesian-economics.asp) economist who received the 1981 Nobel Memorial Prize in Economic Sciences for his research on the financial system and its impact on inflation and employment.1
+James Tobin was a [[Neo-Keynesian]](https://www.investopedia.com/ask/answers/012615/what-difference-between-keynesian-and-neokeynesian-economics.asp) economist who received the 1981 Nobel Memorial Prize in Economic Sciences for his research on the financial system and its impact on inflation and employment.1

 Tobin served on the Board of Governors of the Federal Reserve and the Council of Economic Advisors, and he taught at Yale University and Harvard University.
-His most well-known idea is the [Tobin Tax](https://www.investopedia.com/terms/t/tobin-tax.asp), a tax on foreign exchange transactions in order to reduce currency speculation, which Tobin believed to be wasteful and counterproductive to economic growth.2
+His most well-known idea is the [[Tobin Tax]](https://www.investopedia.com/terms/t/tobin-tax.asp), a tax on foreign exchange transactions in order to reduce currency speculation, which Tobin believed to be wasteful and counterproductive to economic growth.2

 ### Key Takeaways